- Stunning HD Screen

 With more than 4,000 user responses the Galaxy S3 generally scores well one ease of use, features, design and value for money but there have been complaints that the battery life could be better.
 This is despite a Which? report that highlighted the S3 as one of the better performing smartphones in terms of battery life.

-Read on to find out exactly what we think of the Galaxy S3 or, if you've already decided go to our Galaxy S3 deals page to find the best deals on the market.
+Read on to find out exactly what we think of the Galaxy S3 in our Galaxy S3 review or, if you've already decided go to our Galaxy S3 deals page to find the best deals on the market.

 If you ignore Apple, very few electronic productshave garnered as much attention as the Galaxy S3 in recent years.
 After the huge success of the Galaxy S2 this is a follow up that many people have expected to again be the flag bearer for Android smartphones.
 But has Samsung succeeded?
 Is the Samsung Galaxy S3 the pinnacle of Android smartphones, and indeed of mobile phones in general?
 Lets find out.